Bobby Sager: Philanthropy

 In 1999, Sager met the musician and activist Sting at a bar in Brazil.
 Sager was looking for a tour of the interior of the rainforest and asked Sting for contacts.
 The two kept in touch after that point.
 In the words of Sting, Sager's frequent travel mate, he is "a big brash guy from Boston...an old Nepal hand, flamboyant eccentric, inexhaustible world traveler, and practical philanthropist."

-In 2000, Sager resigned from his position at Gordon Brothers and founded the Sager Family Traveling Foundation and Roadshow, a charitable organization.
-He, along with his wife Elaine, daughter Tess, and son Shane, packed up their things and ventured out into some of the most dangerous places on the planet to make a difference.
+In 2000, Sager resigned from his position at Gordon Brothers and set up the Sager Family Traveling Foundation and Roadshow, a charitable organization.
+He, along with his wife Elaine and their two children, travelled internationally to try to make a difference.
 Through the foundation, Sager and his family lived in villages and cities in developing countries.
-Using hands-on perspective and eyeball-to-eyeball connection, they conceived, developed and operated economic opportunity training and leadership programs.
+They set up economic opportunity training and leadership programs.
 These programs include teacher training, leadership training, micro-enterprise, as well as peace and reconciliation efforts.
-On any given day you might find Sager living in a tent in Karachi, sharing a toilet with 40 monks in the Himalayas, working alongside President Kagame in Rwanda, or discussing science education with the Dalai Lama in India.
-He would later tell The Chronicle of Philanthropy, "It wasn't like I had this moment of awareness or I said, I've been fortunate and now I want to give back.
-It was about me in my quest for fullness in my life, looking at my situation and saying, more money isn't going to give me more return on investment because I already have all that I want that money can buy."

-Sager brings together groups of international entrepreneurs from different parts of the world through the Young Presidents’ Organization (YPO) so that they can use their networks to collaborate and gain insights that help them connect the dots.
-He is a founding chairman of the Young Presidents’ Organization (YPO) Peace Action Network, which convenes business leaders from different sides of conflicts.
-Together they strategize and implement innovative approaches to cross-border understanding and shared opportunity.
-Sager is also the founder of YPO's Presidents’ Action Net (PAN), a philanthropic search engine that connects presidents from over 100 countries in order to leverage their efforts around the world.
+Sager brings together groups of international entrepreneurs from different parts of the world through the Young Presidents’ Organization (YPO) so that they can use their networks to collaborate and gain insights.
+He is a founding chairman of the Young Presidents' Organization (YPO) Peace Action Network, which convenes business leaders from different sides of conflicts.
+Sager is also the founder of YPO's Presidents' Action Net (PAN), a philanthropic search engine that connects presidents from over 100 countries in order to leverage their efforts around the world.
 PAN draws from a community of approximately 20,000 presidents whose businesses have aggregate sales that are the equivalent of the world's third largest GNP.
 Sager is a moderator of both the Indo-Pak Action Forum and the U.S. Arab Action Forum.